-After reaching record-high conditions in 2010-2011 (warmest conditions since 1980), the bottom temperature in 3LNO have cooled down to near-normal conditions in 2014-2018.
+After reaching record-high conditions in 2010-2011 (warmest conditions since 1980), the bottom temperature in 3LNO had cooled down to near-normal conditions in 2014-2018 and a warming trend has been emerging since.
 Direct effects of temperature on shrimp distribution, recruitment, growth and survival are poorly understood.